Professor Deborah Riby, PhD Psychology

 (email at email@example.com)

-In 2014 I was awarded the Margaret Donaldson prize by the British Psychological Society (Developmental Psychology Section) for recognition of my cross-syndrome research on social perception / social cognition in developmental disorders and my "contribution to theory / innovative methodology".
+I am a British Psychological Society Chartered Psychologist and Associate Fellow.
+In 2014 I was awarded the Margaret Donaldson Prize by the British Psychological Society (Developmental Psychology Section) for recognition of my cross-syndrome research on social perception / social cognition in developmental disorders and my "contribution to theory / innovative methodology".

-Linking to the above area of interested I have recently been focusing on the links between social behaviours and other facets of these neurodevelopmental disorders, such as anxiety, sensory processing and executive functions.
-For example, we are have recently secured funding for a feasibility of a new CBT-based anxiety intervention targeting the needs of individuals with WS (starting 2017).
-A large focus of my recent research has also been on supporting families of individuals with WS in relation to anxiety - this has informed a REF case study and has allowed me to secure a number of impact grants to support the work further (ongoing).
+Linking to the above area of interest I am focusing on the links between social behaviours and other facets of these neurodevelopmental disorders, such as anxiety, sensory processing and executive functions.
+A large focus of my recent research has also been on supporting families of individuals with WS, especially in relation to anxiety.

-Linking the two aforementioned areas of research activity I am particularly interested in understanding the needs of the 'whole' individual and how we need to encompass areas of cognition, behaviour and psychopathology in providing support and interventions for individuals with these disorders of development.
+Linking the two aforementioned areas of research activity I am particularly interested in understanding the needs of the 'whole' individual and how we need to encompass areas of cognition, behaviour and psychopathology in developing theory, but also in providing support and interventions for individuals with these disorders of development.
+Understanding the 'whole' also extends to understanding the family system.

 Department of Psychology